0

 2

 • $\begingroup$ Primarily because I usually see a two-way anova being called a two-way repeated measures anova.
-Are a 2way anova and a 2way rm anova different things, then? $\endgroup$ Feb 23, 2020 at 10:45
+Are a 2way anova and a 2way rm anova different things, then? $\endgroup$ Commented Feb 23, 2020 at 10:45

 • $\begingroup$ @MitchellvanZuylen Yes.
-Two-way ANOVA can have no repeated measures, repeated measurements in one of the two factors, or repeated measurements in both factors. $\endgroup$ Feb 23, 2020 at 17:00
+Two-way ANOVA can have no repeated measures, repeated measurements in one of the two factors, or repeated measurements in both factors. $\endgroup$ Commented Feb 23, 2020 at 17:00

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.